-Discover even more of the raw beauty of Acadia National Park and Maine’s rugged coastline aboard the Schoodic Ferry.
-The Schoodic Ferry connects passengers, their bicycles, and leashed pets to Mount Desert Island and the Schoodic Peninsula sections of Acadia National Park in an experience that may become the highlight of your vacation.
-Relax as you cruise between Bar Harbor and Winter Harbor, unconcerned about traffic or parking during your 40-minute ferry ride.
-Encounter a lobsterman hauling traps, greet a harbor porpoise surfing the waves, assist a working scientist in discovering more about the health of Frenchman Bay, or simply enjoy another new adventure in Acadia.
+Discover the raw beauty of Acadia National Park and Maine’s rugged coastline aboard the Schoodic Ferry.
+We connect passengers, their bicycles, and leashed pets between the Mount Desert Island and Schoodic Peninsula sections of Acadia National Park in an experience that may become the highlight of your vacation.
+Relax as you cruise between Bar Harbor and Winter Harbor, unconcerned about traffic or parking during your 45-minute yellow boat ride.
+Encounter lobstermen hauling traps or greet a harbor porpoise surfing the waves, all while you learn about the intricate workings of Frenchman Bay from scientists.

 Upbeat and fast-paced, Mount Desert Island is by far the most visited section of Acadia National Park.
 It includes such timeless treasures as Cadillac Mountain, the tallest point on the eastern seaboard; Thunder Hole, a marine cave that “thunders” when wave action is high; Sand Beach, a rare flat expanse of oceanfront sand nestled between rugged granite cliffs; and the Jordan Pond House, famous for its delicious tea and popovers.

 Summer home to some of America’s most famous and wealthy citizens during the Industrial Revolution, Bar Harbor teems with historic summer “cottages,” beautifully landscaped gardens and an abundance of easily accessible museums, shopping, dining, and entertainment.
 Take a stroll along the historic Shore Path, eat clam chowder and blueberry pie for lunch at one of the waterfront restaurants, or enjoy late-night laughs at Reel Pizza Cinema, the historic Criterion Theatre, or ImprovAcadia.